-On November 22, 1983, the City of Panama City, Florida (City) adopted ordinance No. 1153 designating the Panama City Downtown Improvement Board as the Panama City Community Redevelopment Agency pursuant to Florida Statute 163.357(2).
-On September 12, 2006, the City restructured the Panama City Community Redevelopment Agency by adopting ordinance No. 2216 pursuant to Section 163.357, Florida Statutes.
+On November 22, 1983, the City of Panama City, Florida (City) adopted ordinance No. 1153 designating the Panama City Downtown Improvement Board as the Panama City Community Redevelopment Agency (Agency) pursuant to Florida Statute 163.357(2).
+On September 12, 2006, the City restructured the Agency by adopting ordinance No. 2216 pursuant to Section 163.357, Florida Statutes.
 Four community redevelopment areas have been established for which separate trust funds have been opened.
-The Downtown Community Redevelopment Area was established to finance projects within the central business region in Downtown Panama City.
-The Downtown Community Redevelopment Agency District was recently extended for an additional 20 years by action of the City Commission under the provisions of Florida Statute Chapter 163 part III.
-Ordinance No. 2488 and No. 2489 were adopted on March 12, 2013 and may be found in the public records of the City and the Panama City Community Redevelopment Agency.
-The St. Andrews Community Redevelopment Area was established to finance projects in the St. Andrews region of Panama City.
-The Downtown North Community Redevelopment Area was established to finance projects in the Downtown North region of Panama City.
-The Millville Community Redevelopment Area was established to finance projects in the Millville region of Panama City.
+The Downtown Community Redevelopment Area (CRA) was established to finance projects within the central business region in Downtown Panama City.
+The Downtown CRA District was recently extended for an additional 20 years by action of the City Commission under the provisions of Florida Statute Chapter 163 part III.
+Ordinance No. 2488 and No. 2489 were adopted on March 12, 2013 and may be found in the public records of the City and the Agency.
+The Downtown North CRA was established to finance projects in the Downtown North region of Panama City.
+The St. Andrews CRA was established to finance projects in the St. Andrews region of Panama City.
+The Millville CRA was established to finance projects in the Millville region of Panama City.

-The accounting methods and procedures adopted by the Panama City Community Redevelopment Agency (Agency), a component unit of the City, conform to United States generally accepted accounting principles as applied to governmental entities.
+The accounting methods and procedures adopted by the Agency, a component unit of the City, conform to United States generally accepted accounting principles (GAAP) as applied to governmental entities.

-Members of the Board are appointed by the City, Board of Commissioners.
-Because of the City's ability to exercise oversight responsibility, the Agency is included in the general purpose financial statements of the City as a blended component unit.
+Members of the Board are appointed by the City Board of Commissioners.
+Because of the City's ability to exercise oversight responsibility, the Agency is included in the general-purpose financial statements of the City as a blended component unit.

-Revenues are derived from the incremental increases in ad valorem taxes levied each year by taxing authorities, except school districts and water management districts, on taxable real property in the project areas using the year each agency was established as its tax base year.
-The Agency received \$1,118,825 in ad valorem taxes from the City for the year ended September 30, 2019.
+Revenues are derived from the incremental increases in Ad valorem taxes levied each year by taxing authorities, except school districts and water management districts, on taxable real property in the project areas using the year each agency was established as its tax base year.
+The Agency received \$881,340 in Ad valorem taxes from the City for the year ended September 30, 2020.

-The accompanying financial statements have been prepared in conformity with accounting principles generally accepted in the United States of America (GAAP) as prescribed by the Governmental Accounting Standards Board (GASB).
+The accompanying financial statements have been prepared in conformity with GAAP as prescribed by the Governmental Accounting Standards Board (GASB).
 GASB is the accepted standard setting body for governmental accounting and financial reporting.